Open and shared data

 The importance of data as a community resource is increasing.
 Therefore, the City of Stockholm will open data in order to make it more accessible.
-If more actors can access the data of the city, more new smarter services can be developed.
+If more actors can access the city’s data, new and smart services can be developed.

 Open data is data that anyone can access while developing new, digital services.

-The City of Stockholm seeks to make its data available in a standardised way, so that external developers have the possibility to freely use data while developing new applications and other digital services.
+The City of Stockholm aims to make its data available in a standardized way, so that external developers have the possibility to freely use data while developing new applications and other digital services.

-The City of Stockholm has far reaching goals regarding open data and the area is addressed in several ways.
+The City of Stockholm has ambitious goals and works with open data in various initiatives.

 The City of Stockholm is also leading the undertaking of open data on a regional level in Storsthlm, a collaborative project with all municipalities within the area of Stockholm.
-The Project Increased Usage of Open Data in the Region of Stockholm (ÖDIS), aims to enable growth and innovation for small and medium-sized enterprises.
-Together with the other municipalities in the region of Stockholm, the project will offer open data through standardised APÌ in a new regional data portal.
+The project Open Data in Stockholm Region (ÖDIS), is partially financed by the EU and the aim is to create possibilities for growth and innovation for small and medium-sized enterprises.
+Together with the other municipalities in the region, the project offers open data through standardized APIs in a regional data portal.

 More about Open and shared data

 — SmartSthlm (@smartsthlm) November 26, 2018